karlvr/openapi-generator-plus-generators/packages/java-cxf-client/README.md

-# Java CXF + CDI Client API generator for OpenAPI Generator+
+# Java CXF Client API generator for OpenAPI Generator+

-An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) module for a Java API server using CXF and CDI annotations
+An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) module for a Java API server using CXF

 See [java-jaxrs-client-generator](https://github.com/karlvr/openapi-generator-plus-generators/tree/master/packages/java-jaxrs-client) for documentation.

-The Java CXF + CDI client API includes interfaces and default implementations to invoke the API.
-These are created in the `invokerPackage` package.
+The Java CXF client API includes interfaces and default implementations to invoke the API.
+These are created in the `impl` package.

 ## Config file